dynatrace-oss/logstash-output-dynatrace/README.md

 * Optional
 * Default value is `9_500_000`

-It is recommended not to set this optional configuration unless you have a specific reason to do so.
+It is recommended **not** to set this optional configuration unless you have a specific reason to do so.
-If you, for example, are using a proxy with a payload size limit, this configuration can be used to change the maximum size batch that is sent to the server.
+If you, for example, are using a proxy with a payload size limit, this configuration can be used to reduce the maximum size batch that is sent to the server.

 ### `proxy`